24 Things to do in Valencia, Spain (+ map): Best places to visit

 22. Beaches

 Valencia has several kilometres of beaches with fine, white sand and a gentle entrance to the sea.
 The beaches are bordered by a landscaped promenade with benches where you can relax under the shade of palm trees.
+Or enjoy a romantic evening cruise along the coast.

 There are complete facilities and plenty of restaurants, cafes and bars in the area.
 It is easily accessible from the city centre by metro, tram and bus.